MicrosoftDocs/labs/labs/devops/deployazurefunctionswithvsts/includes/setupenv.md

 ## Prerequisites for the lab

-**Microsoft Azure Account**: You will need a valid and active Azure account for the Azure labs.
+1. **Microsoft Azure Account**: You will need a valid and active Azure account for the Azure labs.
 If you do not have one, you can sign up for a [free trial](https://azure.microsoft.com/en-us/free/)

    * If you are a Visual Studio Active Subscriber, you are entitled for a $50-$150 credit per month.
 You can refer to this [link](https://azure.microsoft.com/en-us/pricing/member-offers/msdn-benefits-details/) to find out more including how to activate and start using your monthly Azure credit.

    * If you are not a Visual Studio Subscriber, you can sign up for the FREE [Visual Studio Dev Essentials](https://www.visualstudio.com/dev-essentials/)program to create **Azure free account** (includes 1 year of free services, $200 for 1st month).
+1. You will need a Visual Studio Team Services Account.
+If you do not have one, you can sign up for free [here](https://www.visualstudio.com/products/visual-studio-team-services-vs)

+1. Visual Studio 2017 version 15.4 or later with [.Net Core SDK](https://www.microsoft.com/net/learn/get-started/windows#windows), Git and [Azure Development Tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs) for Visual Studio are installed.
 ### Part A: Create required Azure resources

  In this lab, you will be using a fictional eCommerce website - PartsUnlimited.
 The PartsUnlimited team wants to  roll out a new discount for its employees and customers and wants to build Azure Functions that will retrieve the right discount depending on whether the logged in user is an employee or a customer.